Alwaki/DD2410/README.md

 Current Status:

-INTRODUCTION: Finished rudimentary part (so ready for presentation), however not implemented a more sophisticated action server.
+ROS: Finished rudimentary part (so ready for presentation), however not implemented a more sophisticated action server.

 KINEMATICS: Finished kinematics problem, E and C parts are completed.
 Ready for turnin, but Kattis is not yet functional with additional python libraries.
 Supposed to be fixed at end of summer according to staff.